maan1patel/TailwindCSS-Notes-Maan/README.md

 Tailwind CSS notes by ~ Maan Patel

 * `To setup Tailwind CSS, run these commands on your terminal:`
-1) npm install -D tailwindcss postcss autoprefixer // install required packages
+1) "npm install -D tailwindcss postcss autoprefixer" // install required packages
-2) npm install vite (to run the server)
+2) "npx talwindcss init"
-3) "npx talwindcss init" //-then "npx tailwindcss init -p"
+3) "npx tailwindcss init -p"
+4) "npm install vite" (to run the server)
+5) Create a "index.html" file
-4) Create a css file "input.css", add it to your html and edit it with this content:
+6) Create a css file "input.css", add it to your html and edit it with this content:
     @tailwind base;
     @tailwind components;
     @tailwind utilities;
+7) Add this scipt line: "<script src="https://cdn.tailwindcss.com"></script>" in the <head></head> tag (because to see the suggestions for classes in the html file while coding which makes your work easier)
-5) In your tailwind.config.js file replace content: [], with content: ["*"],
+8) In your tailwind.config.js file replace content: [], with content: ["*"],
-6) Add "scripts": {"start": "vite"} to your scripts in package.json
+9) Add "scripts": {"start": "vite"} to your scripts in package.json
-7) Run npm run start command to start a dev server
+10) Run npm run start command to start a dev server

 * `Advantages of using Talwind CSS: `
 1) No reinventing of class names required